kasrababaei/swift-notes/concurrency.md

 }
 ```

-However, operations still don't cooperate with other operations and other than checking for cancellation, they don't give up on the thread until the operation is finished.
-This means operations compete with each other even when, for instance, we're waiting for some API call to finish and ideally want the thread to perform some other operation in the meantime.
+However, operations still don't cooperate with other operations and other than
+checking for cancellation, they don't give up on the thread until the operation
+is finished.
+This means operations compete with each other even when, for instance,
+we're waiting for some API call to finish and ideally want the thread to perform
+some other operation in the meantime.

-## Grand Central Dispatch (GCD)
+## Grand Central Dispatch (GCD) - iOS 8

-In 2009, Apple announce GCD with iOS 8 where you no longer think of concurrences in terms of Threads but instead in terms of queues.
-GCD actually empowers `OperationQueue` under the hood but its quite simpler.
+In 2009, Apple announce GCD with iOS 8 where you no longer think of concurrences
+in terms of Threads but instead in terms of queues.
+GCD actually empowers `OperationQueue`
+under the hood but its quite simpler.

 A `DispatchQueue`, is an object that manages the execution of tasks serially or concurrently on your app's main thread or on a background thread.